Nov 29 - 30, 2016 // Boston, MA

 Q. How is your CX strategy changing the way you collaborate with other internal functions and external partners?

-Customers don’t care where the information comes from within the company.
+A. Customers don’t care where the information comes from within the company.
 As long as the information resolves an issue or helps them move along the path of efficiency and success, they will interact with it.
 With that in mind, content and collaboration can no longer live in silos and should be enabled across departments and teams.
 Interdepartmental collaboration does not just streamline workflows and cut down on duplicate projects but also furthers cohesive messaging, branding and experience for the customer.

 Join us November 29th at 4pm for Track E3 to hear of our real-world case studies, learn how one company built a Community Interlock across all areas of the business, including Marketing, Engineering, Product Management, and Customer Success.
 With a minimum time investment, the Interlock yields rich community content, programming, and a feedback mechanism to share customer sentiment cross-functionally.